Of course we don’t mean that web hosting companies can commit actual murder. And no, we’re not saying all web hosting companies do bad things.

 10/10 would recommend

-All three of our self-hosted WordPress sites (along with an equal number of client sites) are with Lightning Base.
-I highly recommend Lightning Base hosting for any site you’re serious about that isn’t backed by a dedicated server or IT team.
+All three of our self-hosted WordPress sites (along with several client sites) are with Lightning Base.

-I don’t say this because I’m an affiliate, but because they offer what you need.
+We don’t say this because we’re an affiliate, but because they offer what you need.
+If we didn’t care about you or our reputation we’d sign up for those $65 paychecks.